Student Wellbeing and Engagement Policy

 School profile

-The school is fully compliant with the F-10 Victorian Curriculum Guidelines and the school was reviewed as having met the VRQA requirements as part of the Peer Review Process.
+The school is fully compliant with the F-10 Victorian Curriculum Guidelines and the school was reviewed as having met the VRQA requirements as part of the School Review Process.

 All students have their own 5 year Individualised Learning Program developed with the support of parents/carers.